brismit25/brismit25.github.io/index.md

 # Introduction

-I’m an aspiring cybersecurity professional with a solid foundation in IT support, incident response, and problem-solving.
+I’m an aspiring cybersecurity professional with a solid foundation in <strong>IT support, incident response, and problem-solving</strong>.
 Currently, I’m pursuing a Bachelor’s degree in Cybersecurity at The University of Southern Mississippi and hold CompTIA A+, Network+, and Security+ certifications.
 These achievements have equipped me with the essential skills to navigate the ever-evolving landscape of cybersecurity.

 This portfolio highlights my projects, certifications, and continuous progress as I develop expertise in threat detection, network security, and system hardening.
 I’m passionate about securing systems, mitigating risks, and contributing to a safer digital world.